Do Go On - 334 - Pan Am Flight 73

 You're a married man.

-So, yeah, and the quiz show, basically, we pick a topic
+So, yeah, and the quiz show, basically, we pick a topic,

 and then I quiz Matt and Jess and two guests each week about the topic.

-So, it's kind of like a report, but there's points involved.
+So it's kind of like a report, but there's points involved.

-That's a report only better.
+Yeah, that's a report only better.

 It's competitive.

-Which is what me and Jess love.
+Which is what I mean just love.

 We love to battle it out.